 5. Work With A Trusted Mortgage Consultant

 Buying a second property for rental income may not work for everyone.
 Seeking out a trusted professional mortgage broker whom one could work with long term is what every homeowner could do and should.

 Not only does having a personal mortgage broker saves one time in doing home loan comparison, it actually saves money when there are timely reminder calls to review the mortgage ahead of lock-in expiry date.
 A good mortgage consultant would also be able to track developments in the industry including interest rate hikes by the various banks over time to aid clients in making the most informed decision, not to mention navigating the ever-changing regulatory framework on home loans.

 We hope the fire ways outlined in this article will benefit you in saving real money, or at the very least let you see mortgage planning and management in a new light.
-Contact us now to start saving on interest costs from today!
+Contact us now to start saving on your Singapore home loan interest costs from today!